 – Nearly 70% of Nicaraguans are unemployed or underemployed

 – One in four children is born to a teenage mother

-– Less than half (40%) of students who finish elementary school go on to complete high school.
+Less than half of all students who finish elementary school go on to complete high school.
 Most leave to work and support their family.

-27% of all Nicaraguans are suffering from undernourishment, the highest percentage in all of Central America
+27% of all Nicaraguans suffer from undernourishment, the highest percentage in Central America.

-– One in three children suffer from some form of malnutrition
+1 in every 3 Nicaraguan children suffer from some form of malnutrition.

-– 20% of the population could not meet their minimal daily caloric requirement if they spent 100% of their income on food.
+20% of Nicaragua's population could not meet their minimal daily caloric requirement if they spent 100% of their income on food.